 After the 1926 season, Coumbe was sold to Birmingham in the Southern Association, but the Barons traded him to Chattanooga on April 2.
 His “hustling attitude” impressed Birmingham, but they coveted slugger Elliott Bigelow, whose 143 RBIs led the league that year, and Coumbe was expendable.
 The Lookouts moved him back to the mound, and in a season pitching for both Chattanooga and Mobile, he put up a 7-15 record (4.37).

-Coumbe remained a pitcher for the final five years of his career: in 1928, he was 12-13 (4.14) for the Baltimore Orioles in the International League, and for the following four years he bounced back and forth between the Orioles and the Elmira Colonels.
-His best year came in 1928, the year he turned 39—he was 15-5 for the Orioles, with a mediocre 4.70 ERA.
-He didn’t get nearly as much work in 1930 (5-3, with a 6.57 ERA); in 1931 he was released by Baltimore in January and played for Elmira and finally for the York White Roses (New York Penn League).
+Coumbe remained a pitcher for the final five years of his career: in 1928, he was 12-13 (4.14) for the Baltimore Orioles in the International League, and for the following four years he bounced back and forth between the Orioles and the Elmira Colonels (New York Penn League).
+His best year came in 1929, at age 39—he was 15-5 for the Orioles, with a mediocre 4.70 ERA.
+He didn’t get nearly as much work in 1930 (5-3, with a 6.57 ERA); in 1931 he was released by Baltimore in January and played for Elmira and finally for the York White Roses (also NYPL).
 His minor-league ERA was almost two runs higher than his major-league one, 4.75.

-In early August 1935, Coumbe took over as manager of the Elmira club when Emmett McCann had to leave due to ill health.
-Managing the Spears Colts in the Tioga County League in 1941, he sustained what was probably his most serious baseball infury when he was knocked unconscious by a pitched ball.
+In early August 1935, Coumbe took over as manager of the Elmira club when Emmet McCann had to leave due to ill health.
+Managing the Spears Colts in the Tioga County League in 1941, he sustained what was probably his most serious baseball injury when he was knocked unconscious by a thrown ball.
 After the war, he managed a factory team in Corning composed of workers from Local 1000 of the American Flint Glass Workers’ Union.

 Coumbe was most proud of his skill at fielding his position.
 He told a Hall of Fame interviewer that he considered a year he claimed to have picked 22 men off second base his most outstanding achievement in baseball.